-Do not take a double dose to make up for missed doses.
+Do not take a double dose to make up for the dose you missed.

 This may increase the chance of side effects.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints to help you remember.